yannikschnitzer/certifiably-robust-policies/README.md

 python3 plotting_performances.py -c <casestudy> [-no_optimizations]
 ```

 This will generate the plots as depicted in Figures 5 and 7 for the provided case study, automatically for all completed algorithms and aggregated over all seeds.
 Those will be stored in the `Performance_Plotting` directory with a timestamp and in PDF format.
-For the plotting to run smoothly, the LUI algorithm should be completed at least for one seed.
+For the plotting to run smoothly, the `LUI` algorithm should be completed at least for one seed.

  By default this will generate the left and the middle column figures of Figure 7 for the given case study.
-With the `no-optimizations` option this will produce the right column figure (if the corresponding runs are completed).
+With the `no_optimizations` option this will produce the right column figure (if the corresponding runs are completed).
 As always, the `-h` option is available for help on script usage.

 ## Dependencies and Libraries
 Our artifact builds up on the following dependencies and libraries: